eerieA/steam-reviews-analysis/README.md

 # Steam reviews analysis

 Only support processing reviews for **one game**, because this is mostly for personal use.
+Needs a GPU with CUDA capability.

 ⚠️Temporarily only supports reviews in English.